 So, we’ve put together a list with suggestions on what you can do to build your resumé as a college student.

 Student groups are a brilliant idea.
 They have meetings and do various responsible, adult-like things.
 You’ll meet like-minded folks who will encourage each other to participate in activities.
 Whether you join a student newspaper or a dance troupe or an association related to your future profession, the experiences will be valuable and future employers will ask you questions about what you learned in those groups.
 Then you’ll be able to say things like, “I learned how to work with a team and be accountable to others.”

 And then when you leave the interview, your future boss will be like, “WOW.
 What a go-getter!”
 Hopefully.
 That’s what we’re aiming for at least.

 This is an obvious one.
-Having had a job is a great entry way to getting another job.
+Having had a job is a great entryway to getting another job.
 Employers don’t like seeing resumé gaps.
-They’ll understand that you were in college, but if your resumé is without job and Jimmy Other Applicant also vying for this position is equal to you in every way, except he also had a job, he’s going to get the job.
+They’ll understand that you were in college, but if your resumé is without a job and Jimmy Other Applicant is also vying for this position is equal to you in every way, except he also had a job, he’s going to get the job.

 Even if you just get a job somewhere on campus, it’s probably going to help your odds.
 It’s not about the specific experience, it’s about the idea of being able to do something consistently.
 Having a job in college shows that you have some ability to manage your time and work on multiple projects at once – important in today’s evolving working world.

-Volunteering is a great habit which is easy to start developing in college or even before college.
-Volunteers are selfless people who put others before themselves and every company desires as many selfless people as possible.
+Volunteering is a great habit that is easy to start developing in college or even before college.
+Volunteers are selfless people who put others before themselves, and every company desires as many selfless people as possible.